CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/CoreSkills.md

 ### General Knowledge

-Represented by a historian, bookworm, or detective.
+Represented by historians, bookworms, detectives and street smarts.
 General Knowledge is the art of listening to rumors, recalling information, performing deductive analysis, and applying it where it is needed most.
+On the street smarts side, it keeps you from going too close to dangerous gang territory, it lets you know who and where to avoid.

-A character with a specific knowledge skill strongly related to the task being attempted would always have an easier skill check than a character using general knowledge.
+A character with a specific knowledge skill (such as a vocational skill) strongly related to the task being attempted would always have an easier skill check than a character using general knowledge.
 For instance, a baker and a detective are trying to determine which pastry shop made the poisoned box of pastries at a crime scene.
 The baker using his "Baker Knowledge" skill might only be required to achieve a Common skill check (CL 1) were as the detective using his General Knowledge skill might be required to make a Uncommon skill check (CL 2).

-### Survival

-Represented by survival skills and street smarts (gut feelings).
-It is the skill associated with staying alive in all environments (urban, wilderness, etc...).
-On the survival skill side, it covers scavenging for food (which berries will make you sick, which meat is spoiled, etc...), first aid, medicine, finding a safe place to rest, lighting fires and tracking.
-It covers interacting with wild/domestic animals, such as calming them down, understanding what they want, and knowing how to not encourage hostility from them.
-On the street smarts side, survival keeps you from going too close to dangerous gang territory, it lets you know who and where to avoid.
-It also gives you a gut feeling related to a character's survival, such as when a criminal deal turns out to be an ambush.

 ### Will